- Administrative Offices

-The COI Administrator will be out of the office Monday, January 6 through Friday, January 17, 2013, returning on Tuesday, January 21, 2014.
+The COI Administrator will be out of the office from Tuesday, August 18, 2015 through Tuesday, September 1, 2015, returning on Wednesday, September 2, 2015.
 Answers to frequent inquiries can be found below.
-If you have any questions that are not addressed, please contact the COI Office, Dr. Adam Schultz, through the ORI administrative assistant, Julie Meier at 541-737-4933.
+If you have questions that are not addressed, please contact the COI Officer, Dr. Adam Schultz, through the ORI administrative assistant, Molly McFerran, at 541-737-3683.

 Other frequently asked COI questions and their answers can be found at http://research.oregonstate.edu/coi/about-conflict-interest-program/faculty-guidance-and-frequently-asked-questions-faqs

 The COI online system facilitates COI disclosure for OSU investigators.
 When an investigator must complete a COI disclosure form for the first time or a previous disclosure form has expired, the COI system sends automated notifications using template email messages.
 If the email came from “Conflict of Interest System” and asks you to login to https://secure.oregonstate.edu/research/coi/ to complete some action, it is a legitimate email and it can be trusted.

 Remember, notifications from the COI system will never ask for any personal information, including your ONID password.
 These notifications will only indicate that you have to perform some action and provide a link to the system to enable you to do so.

 ONID accounts are administered by the Community Network and questions regarding how to set them up can be addressed by the OSU Computer Helpdesk at 541-737-3474 or at the ONID website, http://onid.oregonstate.edu/.

 To reset your password, go here: https://secure.onid.oregonstate.edu/cgi-bin/chpw?type=want_auth.

 The following individuals have to complete an annual COI declaration: